 As per section 122 of Travancore-Cochin Public Health Act 1955, the Government can declare any local area or part of a local area in which a fair or festival is to be held be a notified fair or festival for a particular period.
 The person or authority in charge of the fair or festival shall, not less than thirty days before its commencement, intimate the executive authority or Health Officer of the local authority concerned, the date of commencement or such fair or festival, and the period for which it will last.
-Sub section 1 of section 123 specifies that the person or authority in charge of the fair or festival shall also furnish such other particulars relating to the fair or festival as may be called for by the executive authority or Health Officer of the local authority or any of the local authorities concerned.
+Sub section 1 of section 123 specifies that the person or authority in charge of the fair or festival shall also furnish such other particulars relating to the fair or festival as may be called for by the executive authority or Health Officer of the local authority or health officer of the local authority or festival as may be called for by the executive authority or Health Officer of the local authority or any of the local authorities concerned.

 The festival proposal form given in this guideline may be used by the event organizer (the person or authority in charge of the fair or festival) to furnish the details of the festival to the District Magistrate/District Collector while requesting for festival area declaration.
 The District Collector may seek a report on the feasibility of festival notification Tahsildar.
-Inspector of from Police Panchayat/Municipality/Corporation.
+Inspector of Police from and Panchayat/Municipality/Corporation.
 Based on the reports from the above institutions and also considering the safety measures, the district collector may decide whether the festival is to be notified or not.
 For major festivals, the District Disaster Management Authority meeting may call for to review the safety preparations.
 Festivals notified under Travancore- Cochin Public Health Act 1955 or mass gatherings that attract more than fifty thousand people should take a Public Liability Insurance for the festival period as part of their commitment to public safety.